stephenslater/Crowd-Dynamics/docs/interactive.md

 Here are some of the interactive analytics.
 Please be patient - the plots take a while to load since there is a lot of data.
+You can also click the tools on the right of the graph to use the mouse to drag, zoom in, and inspect the records.

 <iframe src="interactivenumpeoplegraph.html"
         sandbox="allow-same-origin allow-scripts"